telerik/ajax-docs/api/server/Telerik.Web.UI/RadSplitBar.md

 #### Remarks
 If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  EnableResize `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Sets/gets whether the resize bar will be active

+###  Index `Int32`

+This property is being used internally by the RadSplitter control.
+            Setting it may lead to unpredictable results.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.
+The Index property is used internally.

-###  RuntimeSkin `String`
+###  IsSkinSet `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.
+For internal use.

-###  EnableAjaxSkinRendering `String`
+###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

 #### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  ClientStateFieldID `String`

 ###  RenderMode `RenderMode`